werikscs/eg_202202_proces_img/README.md

 ## <b>Starting</b>

-### 1 - Clone or fork the repository inside eclipse-workspace.
+### 1 - Use this template and create a new repository.
+Then clone the repository inside eclipse-workspace.

 ### 2 - In Eclipse, click File > Import.
 The following window will open.
 Under General, select Projects from Folder or Archive.
 Click Next.
 <img src="https://cdn.discordapp.com/attachments/794976752836673536/1078791845963903006/image.png" />